Partial Knee Replacement

 This was not Tom's first experience with knee surgery.
 Years before, he had both of his knees scoped two separate times, a procedure that repairs osteoarthritis damage by inserting a small, thin arthroscope into the knee joint.
-This time, Tom was hoping for a more permanent solution for his recurring knee pain when he went to meet with Dr. Beal.
+This time, Tom was hoping for a more permanent solution for his recurring knee pain.
 A less invasive surgical treatment option than total knee replacement, MAKOplasty is unique because it damages less bone and promotes faster healing than the traditional approach.

-After X-rays and a detailed physical exam, Dr. Beal confirmed Tom's hope and told him he was a good candidate for MAKOplasty, because he had early to mid-stage osteoarthritis that had damaged only the inside compartment of his knee.
+After X-rays and a detailed physical exam, Tom was told he was a good candidate for MAKOplasty, because he had early to mid-stage osteoarthritis that had damaged only the inside compartment of his knee.

 While other hospitals recommended a full knee replacement, Tom decided that the less invasive route was the way he wanted to go.

 MAKOPLASTY WAS THE BEST CHOICE